xurxe/Ramina/README.md

 ## Acknowledgments

-Ramina for entrusting me with her art.
+Thanks to Ramina for entrusting me with her art.